-In a town square, many labours were waiting.
+In the town square, many labors were waiting.
 Men of different ages were hoping to be hired for some construction or garden work.

-It really didn’t matter what the job was as long as they had work for the day.
+It really didn’t matter what the job was as long as they had worked for the day.

 Sometimes, if they were lucky, they would continue working for weeks at the same place.
-Labours always gathered there as early as five in the morning.
+Labors always gathered there as early as five in the morning.

 It was now eight in the morning when the three young men saw a truck coming towards them.
 Many men were still waiting in hopes of getting work for the day.

 The truck owner said: “I need a few workers but I can only pay 30 coins to each.”

 Everyone shouted out loud: “We are not stupid to work for 30 coins.”

 Alee jumped up and said: “We three are young, but we work hard.
 We don’t mind getting 30 coins, at least we have a job for today.”